Disease/Disorder

 Patient & family education

-Educating the patient and family should include careful discussion of expected short- and long-term recovery and impact on the family.
-The changing life roles within the family tend to require various levels of intervention and may include education, support groups, formal therapy, or other intervention.
+Educating the patient and family includes careful discussion of expected short- and long-term recovery and impact on the family.
+Changing life roles within the family tend to require various levels of intervention and may include education, support groups, formal therapy, or other intervention.12,31

 Emerging/unique interventions

-TBI population is diverse in severity and symptomatology of patients.
+The TBI population is diverse in severity and symptomatology of patients.
 Caring for this population requires patience and flexibility.
-Pharmacologic management includes removal of medications detrimental to recovery and function as well as evaluating potential medication to augment function.
-Many of these patients have cognitive impairment that may include frontal lobe injury with executive dysfunction and a lack of insight into their own deficits.
-This situation can be difficult for the treating physician as well as the patient.
+Pharmacologic management includes removal of medications detrimental to recovery and function as well as evaluating potential medication additions to augment function.
+Many people with TBI are unaware of their cognitive and behavioral challenges, complicating the management for healthcare providers and family members.12,31,34

 Gaps in the Evidence-Based Knowledge